-Up until the early 2000s, Utilities' service area population growth was largely matched by an increase in total water demands.
+Up until the early 2000s, the Utilities' service area population growth was largely matched by an increase in total water demands.
 Like many other Colorado communities, the 2002-03 drought spurred the City of Fort Collins to rethink its water use.
 While the population continues to grow, water demands have exhibited a downward trend, as illustrated in Figure 2.1.
-From 2001 to 2014, the service area population increased by about 7 percent while the total treated water demand decreased by about 25 percent.
+From 2001 to 2014, the service area population increased by about 7% while the total treated water demand decreased by about 25%.
 Such reductions are a combined result of Utilities' customers being fully metered and adopting tiered/seasonal rate structures by 2003, as well as the robust water conservation program and the water conservation efforts by customers.

-&lt;sup>15 As of 2014, Utilities' service area provided treated water to about 130,200 residents.
+21 As of 2014, the Utilities' service area provided treated water to about 130,200 residents.

-&lt;sup>16 This paragraph contains information about the city of Fort Collins from three sources: the City Planning Department, the 2010 U.S. Census and the 2013 American Community Survey.
+22 This paragraph contains information about the City of Fort Collins from three sources: the City Planning Department, the 2010 U.S. Census, and the 2013 American Community Survey.

-&lt;sup>17 The Fort Collins Anheuser-Busch Brewery is home to the world-famous Budweiser Clydesdales West Coast Team.
+23 The Fort Collins AB Brewery is home to the world-famous Budweiser Clydesdales West Coast Team.